Wednesday, August 31, 2011

 Newly coined, The Shades, they started playing shows very soon after that.
 Primarily residing on the stage at Raul's, they incorporated covers of current new wave hits into their set alongside their original material.
 The Shades played the occasional out of town gig but never ventured outside of Texas.

 In July of 1979, the band laid down the tracks for a four-song 7".
-The self-released EP is noted as one of the earliest TX indie releases and also marked Bevis as being the first African American ("Afro-Punk") to be recorded in Texas music history.
+The self-released EP is noted as one of the earliest TX indie releases.
 Pressed in a very limited run, the record included a foldout lyric sheet and hand numbered inner sleeve.
 The group photos were taken by Tom McMahon who had previously played in The Bodysnatchers with Chris, as well as in the earliest assembly of The Explosives.
 It is believed that under 500 copies of the EP were made, possibly just 300.